MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/example-architectures.md

 This scenario is ideal if:

-- You want Azure VMware Solution internet egress using your third-party NVA in Azure VNet hub and you want to inspect traffic between Azure VMware Solution and Azure Virtual Network.
+- You want Azure VMware Solution internet egress using your third-party NVA in Azure virtual network hub and you want to inspect traffic between Azure VMware Solution and Azure Virtual Network.
 - You want to inspect traffic between on-premises datacenters and Azure by using your on-premises third-party NVA.
 - You need multiple public IP addresses for inbound services and need a block of predefined IP addresses in Azure.
 In this scenario, you don't own the public IPs.
 - You need fine-grained control over firewalls outside the Azure VMware Solution private cloud.